-In any case, Debbie Henderson, who holds a Ph.D. and is currently a costume designer at the Wittenberg University Theatre Department in Ohio, has always been fascinated hats.
-She has written a number of books on this topic, and today, we want to take a closer look at her book Hat Talkfrom 2002.
+In any case, Debbie Henderson, who holds a Ph.D. and is currently a costume designer at the Wittenberg University Theatre Department in Ohio, has always been fascinated with hats.
+She has written a number of books on this topic, and today, we want to take a closer look at her book, Hat Talk, from 2002.
 It is not merely a simple analysis of the hat trade and its development, but rather a very interesting collection of interviews with hat makers about hat making and their life in the industry.

 involved in making a hat, ranging from choosing and purchasing the right skins, to forming, dyeing, blocking, and brim greasing.

-The 3rd chapter consists entirely of interviews with hat company executives Jack Lambert, Gary Rosenthal and Robert Posey.
-These men discuss Stetson, Resistol, Stevens Hat Company and provides insights to the system of hat making.
+The third chapter consists entirely of interviews with hat company executives, Jack Lambert, Gary Rosenthal and Robert Posey.
+These men discuss Stetson, Resistol, Stevens Hat Company and provide insights to the system of hat making.

 Chapter seven is a mere seven pages long and briefly introduces the reader to caps.

-In the appendix, the author was able to print three Stetson hat catalogs from 1913, 1914 and 1922.
-She also mentions historic hat maker extraordinaire John Wm.
-Mc Micking and talks a bit about the beaver and the nutria (Myocastor Coypus) – the two animals whose hair is used to created the finest felt hats.
+In the appendix, the author was able to print three Stetson hat catalogs from 1913, 1914 and 1922, respectively.
+She also mentions historic hat maker extraordinaire, John Wm.
+Mc Micking, and talks a bit about the beaver and the nutria, (Myocastor Coypus) the two animals whose hair is used to created the finest felt hats.

 You can order your copy directly from the author or for slightly more on Amazon.